cose-wg/HPKE/draft-ietf-cose-hpke.md

 two layer structure, respectively.

-In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE sender information structure (sender_info).
+In both cases a new structure is used to convey information about the HPKE sender, namely the HPKE sender information structure (HPKE_sender_info).

-When the alg value is set to 'HPKE-v1-BASE', the sender_info structure MUST be present in the unprotected header parameter.
+When the alg value is set to 'HPKE-v1-BASE', the HPKE_sender_info structure MUST be present in the unprotected header parameter.

-The CDDL grammar describing the sender_info structure is:
+The CDDL grammar describing the HPKE_sender_info structure is:

 ~~~
-   sender_info = [
+   HPKE_sender_info = [
        kem_id : uint,         ; kem identifier
        kdf_id : uint,         ; kdf identifier
        aead_id : uint,        ; aead identifier